DebtShield

 North Carolina Utility Debt Laws

-Everything you need to know about utility debt in North Carolina: the statute of limitations is 3 years, garnishment is capped at no wage garnishment for most debts, and 3 state-specific protections apply to your case.
+Everything you need to know about utility debt in North Carolina: SOL is 3 years, garnishment capped at no wage garnishment for most debts, and 3 state-specific protections apply.

 3 years